sudheesh4/AskAPhilosopher-/README.md

 More philosophers can be added, by providing a relevant summary file.

 (P.S.
-More than chatting to ideas-of-philosophers, it is closer to chatting with interpretations the said philosphers.
+More than chatting to ideas-of-philosophers, it is closer to chatting with the interpretations of the said philosphers.
 However, because of semantic learning in Transformer architecture it does capture, to some extent, the sense which the ideas point towards.)